hci-a-if-its-2019/assignment-3-DennasTrue/README.md

 > Remember to supplement the transcript with time-codes or line-numbers.

 #### a.
 Transcript with Participant 1
+ 1. **You**: Can you please try the prototype I prepared ?
+ 1. **Participant**:Sure.
+ 1. **You**: After some testing,what do you think about the new function?
+ 1. **Participant**: It's decent,It's same as average function within same website.
+ 1. **You**: Lorem Ipsum is simply dummy text of the printing an
+ 1. **Participant**: Lorem Ipsum has been the industry's standard dummy text ever since the 1500s.
+ 1. **You**: when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+ 1. **Participant**: The Quick Brown Fox Jumps Over The Lazy Dog.
  1. **You**: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
  1. **Participant**: Lorem Ipsum has been the industry's standard dummy text ever since the 1500s.
  1. **You**: when an unknown printer took a galley of type and scrambled it to make a type specimen book.
  1. **Participant**: The Quick Brown Fox Jumps Over The Lazy Dog.

 #### b.
 Transcript with Participant 2
  - **00:01** 👨‍🔬 You: Lorem Ipsum is simply dummy text of the printing and typesetting industry.